martinjrrr/Catppuccin-dots/README.md

-- rainfall *a cli similar to cmatrix but with falling rain* from this github: https://github.com/alpin111/rainfall
+- rainfall - *a cli similar to cmatrix but with falling rain* from this github: https://github.com/alpin111/rainfall

-- cava
+- cava - *a console-based sound visualizer for:*
+   - Pulseaudio
+   - ALSA
+   - MPD
+   - sndio
+   - squeezelite
+   - macOS
+   - WSL

   from this github https://github.com/karlstav/cava

 - rxfetch